-The 5-bay front section of the house dates to the 1750s. and has a more balanced Georgian floor plan typical of the mid 1700’s.
+The 5-bay front section of the house dates to the 1750s and has a balanced Georgian floor plan typical of the Georgian era.

 This House is protected by a Preservation Agreement between the owners, the town of Ipswich and the Historical Commission.
 Protected elements include: